golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 When your application is ready, and you need more power, you should move to the mainnet - there are more nodes, and the nodes themselves are more powerful, but you have to pay to use them.
 Check out the [Running on the mainnet](/docs/creators/ray/mainnet) guide to get a full overview.

-Payments within the Golem Network take place on the [Polygon](https://polygon.technology) blockchain and require some GLM tokens (to pay the providers) and MATIC (for payment transaction fees).
+Payments within the Golem Network take place on the [Polygon](https://polygon.technology) blockchain and require some GLM tokens (to pay the providers) and POL (for payment transaction fees).
 We encourage you to learn more about [mainnet payments and funding your Ray on Golem](/docs/creators/javascript/guides/switching-to-mainnet).

 When you have the tokens you need to configure `payment_network: "polygon"` in the cluster yaml file ([more details](/docs/creators/ray/cluster-yaml#network))